 The Department for Education have reinforced the need ‘to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs’.

-Salford University is committed to upholding and actively promoting these values.
+The University of Salford is committed to upholding and actively promoting these values.

 Respect and Tolerance